How to Settle a Car Accident Claim Without a Lawyer

 Sadly, the following story is true though almost unbelievable.
 Yet, Progressive Insurance Company once ADMITTED to these actions.
 It seems that the insurance company actually hired private detectives to JOIN A CHURCH in order to discredit a couple suing the insurer.

 Progressive Corp.
 Chief Executive Glenn Renwick later apologized for the use of private detectives.

 "What the investigators and Progressive people did was wrong – period,” Renwick, head of the third-largest US auto insurer, said in a statement.
 “I personally want to apologize to anyone who was affected by this.”

 Apparently, the Progressive detectives worked their way into and taped support group sessions intended for people who struggled with alcohol & drug addiction.
 Even though the couple's wreck had no indication of anyone being under the influence, the detectives were knowingly spying on the entire group to see if they could gather evidence suggesting that substance abuse was the cause of the accident.

 In other cases, Progressive has sent letters to my clients informing them that they have won a prize, usually a heavy grill or a pickup full of goods.
 When the client shows up to collect, they are secretly filming.
 In other cases, they film people in their backyards doing simple yard work.
 What they don’t show is the pain that results later that evening from trying to do something to free the client from the agony of doing nothing.

 This conduct is outrageous but, unfortunately, not all that unusual.
-Victims of car accident cases must be ever vigilant, because these companies will stop at nothing.
+Victims of car crash cases must be ever vigilant, because these companies will stop at nothing.
 Progressive has been sued on this matter and based upon the admission of its CEO, should expect to pay a hefty judgment.

 This is just one example of how far an insurance company will go to keep from paying up.
 Hopefully your case is minor enough that they won't balk at paying a fair settlement.